jtonglet/Nash-Q-Learning/README.md

 - tqdm
 - nashpy

-Nashpy is used to compute the Nash equilibrium for each stage game during the learning process.
+The package nashpy is used to compute the Nash equilibrium for each stage game during the learning process.